 Based on a remarkable true story, the New York Times bestselling author of Please Look After Mombrilliantly images the life of Yi Jin, an orphan who would fall under the affections of the Empress and become a jewel in the late Joseon Court.

 When a novice French diplomat arrives for an audience with the Emperor, he is enraptured by the Joseon Dynasty’s magnificent culture, then at its zenith.
 But all fades away when he sees Yi Jin perform the delicate traditional Dance of the Spring Oriole.
 Though well aware that women of the court belong to the palace, the young diplomat confesses his love to the Emperor, and gains permission for Yi Jin to accompany him back to France.’

-Translated by one of my favourite people, Anton Hur (who you can follow here).
+Translated by one of my favourite people, Anton Hur (Check out our interview with him here).

 I’m such a big fan of R.O.Kwon.
 Apart from being a lovely lady (who you can follow on Twitter here) she’s given us one of the most hotly anticipated novels of this year.

 ‘Phoebe Lin and Will Kendall meet their first month at prestigious Edwards University.
 Phoebe is a glamorous girl who doesn’t tell anyone she blames herself for her mother’s recent death.
 Will is a misfit scholarship boy who transfers to Edwards from Bible college, waiting tables to get by.
 What he knows for sure is that he loves Phoebe.

 Grieving and guilt-ridden, Phoebe is increasingly drawn into a religious group–a secretive extremist cult–founded by a charismatic former student, John Leal.
 He has an enigmatic past that involves North Korea and Phoebe’s Korean American family.

 The Incendiaries is a fractured love story and a brilliant examination of the minds of extremist terrorists, and of what can happen to people who lose what they love most.’